 Medical Staff Appointments

 His main focus in the Laryngeal Physiology Laboratory is evaluation and treatment of voice problems related to laryngeal posture and vibration, including study of laryngeal asymmetries such as vocal fold paresis and paralysis, as well as vocal fold vibratory abnormalities related to scar, tissue loss, vocal fold neoplasms, and tension asymmetry.
-His current research focus in the Swallowing Disorders Center is prevention dysphagia in patients undergoing chemoradiation therapy for head and neck cancer.
+His current research focus in the Swallowing Disorders Program is prevention dysphagia in patients undergoing chemoradiation therapy for head and neck cancer.

 Learn more about myUCLAhealth